A Certificate Of Rehabilitation Restores Important Rights

 If you have a felony conviction and you served time in a state prison or local jail, you must complete parole or any type of supervision before you can be eligible for a COR.
 You also must have lived in California for the last five years or more depending on the type of offense.

-If you have a felony conviction, but did not serve time in prison, you must not have been jailed since your conviction, and you cannot be on probation for any other felony.
-The same five-year California residency also applies.
+If you have a felony conviction but did not serve time in prison, you must not have been jailed since your conviction, and you cannot be on probation for any other felony.
+The same five-year minimum California residency also applies.

 Work With A Lawyer Who Is Committed To Your Cause

 At the Law Office of Jacklyn Bentley, I guide people through the COR application process and represent them in the mandatory court hearing that is part of the procedure.
 To get the representation you deserve, contact me at 408-333-9192 or use my online contact form to schedule a consultation.